devChuk/Playing_With_Code/Python/raker/README.md

 **Process:**

 >Needs specialization for men & 5F pages.
-High amt of repeats on bags, will need to check for repeats
+High amt of repeats on bags, will need to check for repeats text